audreythellman/hbwater_chla/rfu-calculation-vignette.md

 ## Introduction

-Coverting between chlorophyll-a (chl-a) raw units (rfu) and mg/m*^2* for the Hubbard Brook Experimental Forest long-term algal record
+Converting between chlorophyll-a (chl-a) raw units (rfu) and mg/m*^2* for the Hubbard Brook Experimental Forest long-term algal record

 To do this calculation, you need three five things: